jamiewilbraham/azure-docs/articles/cognitive-services/Computer-vision/Vision-API-How-to-Topics/HowToCallVisionAPI.md

 ---
 title: Call the Computer Vision API
-titleSuffix: Azure Cognitive Services
+titleSuffix: Azure Cognitive Research Technologies
-description: Learn how to call the Computer Vision API by using the REST API in Azure Cognitive Services.
+description: Learn how to call the Computer Vision API by using the REST API in Azure Cognitive Research Technologies.
 services: cognitive-services
 author: KellyDF
 manager: nitinme